 Kristi Jacobson- Founder; Director/Producer

 Kristi Jacobson is an award-winning filmmaker whose films capture nuanced, intimate and provocative portrayals of individuals and communities.
-Her newest film, SOLITARY, an unprecedented look at life inside a supermax prison, will premiere at the 2016 Tribeca Film Festival.
+Her newest film, SOLITARY, an unprecedented look at life inside a supermax prison, premiered at the 2016 Tribeca Film Festival, and will be broadcast on HBO in 2017.
 Jacobson’s film A Place at the Table, premiered at the 2012 Sundance Film Festival and was released theatrically by Magnolia Pictures in over 35 US cities.
 The film, which examines the shocking paradox of hunger in the wealthiest nation on earth through the very personal stories of three American families who face food insecurity daily, won the IDA’s prestigious Pare Lorentz Award and was nominated for Best Feature Documentary by the Producers Guild of America.
 Produced by Participant Media, the film is the cornerstone of a multi-year campaign to end hunger in the US.

 In 2006, Jacobson premiered her film, TOOTS at the Tribeca Film Festival before its critically acclaimed theatrical run.
 TOOTS, a portrait of larger-than-life New York saloonkeeper and personality Toots Shor, garnered several nominations and awards, including the National Board of Review’s Top Documentary Award.
 The New York Times called it “a first-rate portrait … a rare exception.
 Cheers to Ms. Jacobson for keeping alive the memory of New York’s golden era, and a man who embodied it.”